uzh-rpg/eds-buildconf/README.txt

 CMAKE_PREFIX_PATH are always picked up.
 You can set them in init.rb too, which will copy them to your env.sh script.

+Because of cmake's aggressive caching behaviour, manual options given to cmake will be overriden by autoproj later on.
+To make such options permanent, add

+  package('package_name').define "OPTION", "VALUE"

+in overrides.rb.
+For instance, to set CMAKE_BUILD_TYPE for the rtt package, do

+  package('rtt').define "CMAKE_BUILD_TYPE", "Debug"

 - Config files
 There are various file that influence your build: